Perspectives

 What today’s leaders can learn from great conductors

-From my new article, Making music without making a sound, April 2025, which draws on my experience as a conductor, leader, advisor and coach
+From my recent article, Making music without making a sound, which draws on my experience as a conductor, leader, advisor and coach

 Conducting is an almost pure form of leadership — in which a conductor’s role is to bring together up to 100 individual musicians to perform as one.

-Conductors do this through applying six attributes which are directly relevant to leaders across sectors.
+Conductors do this by applying six attributes that are directly relevant to leaders across sectors.

 The first three attributes relate to things a conductor brings to a rehearsal or a performance: preparedness, purpose and humility.

-The second three attributes relate to things a conductor does once they are there: create a space where things can happen, provide a path forward, and listen and respond with the hearts, minds and souls.
+The second three attributes relate to things a conductor does once they are there: create a space where things can happen, provide a path forward, and listen and respond with heart, mind and soul.

 The attributes are even more relevant in an era of volatility and change, in which leaders need to bring wide-ranging groups of people together to address challenging tasks, guide them through new and uncertain terrain, and enable them to meet exacting expectations.